m4r35n357/ODE-Playground/README.md

 ## Scanning for chaos the simple way

-There have been significant recent developments in automated testing for chaos.
+There have been significant recent developments in automated testing for chaos, in particular from Gottwald & Melbourne http://www.maths.usyd.edu.au/u/gottwald/preprints/testforchaos_MPI.pdf and Wernecke, https://arxiv.org/abs/1605.05616.

-These tend to be fairly complicated techniques using transformations and statistical methods against "ensembles" of nearby trajectories.
+These tend to be fairly involved techniques using various transforms and statistical methods against ensembles of nearby trajectories.
-The method presented here is a very basic and literal approach based on deviations from the "nominal" trajectory, using a technique similar to what is already used in the "CNS" script described below.
+The method presented here is a very basic and literal approach based on deviations from a nominal trajectory, using a technique very similar to what is already used in the **Clean Numerical Simulation** shell script described below.

-It was motivated by the first part of this paper by Wernecke, https://arxiv.org/abs/1605.05616 but does not use any statistical tools such as ensemble averages, or any correlations.
+It was motivated by the first part of the Wernecke paper, but does not attempt the full method, nor use any statistical tools such as ensemble average, or correlation.
-It should be seen more as an analysis tool for identifying regions of interest than a strict '0-1' test.
+It should be seen as a solution fingerprinting tool for identifying regions of interest rather than a strict '0-1' test, which considering the fractal nature of the results, is probably an unattainable objective.
 As well as distinguishing between limit cycles and chaos, the method used here also identifies unbounded and converged solutions.

 ## Function Analysis (Python)